Skip to Content

 They

-have been lying here for hours.
+have been working for two weeks.

-He/she/it has
+He/She/It has

-subject auxiliary 1 not auxiliary 2 verb (present participle)
+Subject Auxiliary 1 not Auxiliary 2 Verb (present participle)

 I